ucdavisdatalab/Spatial_SQL/README.md

 The results of the query will appear in the box below.
 Sometimes the results will be a table; sometimes it will be a message.

+## Non-spatial Queries

 A query has a structure.
 The most common one you'll see today is a "select statement".
 These start with the SELECT command, followed by the information you want to know, then the name of the table you want the information from, and finally (and optionally) other parameters that limit the results or provide some important caveats.
-Queries end with a semicolon.
+All queries end with a semicolon.

-## Non-spatial Queries
 Non-spatial queries are queries that don't involve the geometry column (the spatial information) of our table.

 We'll start by investigating our *flowlines* data.
 The *flowlines* are linear features that carry water from one place to another.
 Some are nature features like rivers or streams, others are man-made like canals.